Pongamia trees grow where citrus once flourished, offering renewable energy and plant-based protein

 The pongamia is a wild tree native to India, Southeast Asia and Australia.

-The legume is now being used to produce several products, including Panova table oil, Kona protein bars and protein flour.
+The legume is now being used to produce several products, including Ponova culinary oil and protein, which are featured ingredient in Aloha's Kona protein bars.
+The company also makes protein flour.

 The legumes also produce oil that can be used as a biofuel, largely for aviation, which leaves a very low carbon footprint, said Ron Edwards, chairman of Terviva's board of directors and a long-time Florida citrus grower.

-Note: This story was first published on Jul.
-6, 2024.
-It was updated on Jul.
-8, 2024 to correct the spelling of Ponova culinary oil, which is made from pongamia trees.